open-quantum-safe/tsc/security/response-process.md

 ## 3. Patching

-This phase after the VMT has responded to the reporter(s) with an assessment of the report.
+This phase begins after the VMT has responded to the reporter(s) with an assessment of the report.
 It ends once a patch has been approved by the response team.

 This document deliberately does not refer to specific GitHub UI features in order to stay current in the event of a redesign.